Roads are significantly more expensive to build and maintain than other options.

 $143 thousand per mile

-While driving may offer more flexibility, most everyone travels between cities, not Orivston to Ashland, and it makes no financial sense to build only the most expensive infrastructure for all possible trips.
-Building a more robust intercity transit system would save Pennsylvania’s tax money and create more jobs than doubling down on car dependency.
+yet while reducing the land values of what’s left.
+While driving may offer more flexibility (barring traffic, weather, and financial burden to keep the vehicle fueled and maintained), most everyone travels between major towns or cities, not Orivston to Ashland, and it makes no financial sense to build only the most expensive infrastructure for all possible trips, especially when a majority of trips could be easily covered by less expensive options.
+Building a more robust intercity transit system would save Pennsylvanians tax money and create more jobs than doubling down on car dependency.

 Learn more about how car-dependency is financially insolvent